Saruni Mara: Our full report

 Food & drink

-Food quality: The food at Saruni Mara was good when we last visited in January 2014.
+- The food at Saruni Mara was good when we last visited in March 2017.
 Strongly influenced by its Italian owner it has lots of flavour and especially excellent pasta dishes.
 Both Saruni Mara and Saruni Samburu operate a shared weekly menu in order to avoid repeats for guests staying at both.

 We experienced both a bush breakfast, and breakfast in camp.
 The option will depend on your individual schedule, usually decided with your guide the day before.
 When we were out in the bush, our picnic site was on a plain under the shade of a tree with a view of grazing zebra in the background.
 We were offered stools for seating and a Maasai blanket was thrown over the hood of the car as a table.
 Cereal, muffins, fruit, toast were on offer, together with cold sausage, bacon and boiled eggs, with tea, coffee and juices to drink.